Cornwall’s Ancient Monuments

 Tuesday: Merry Maidens & Chapel Carn Brea

-We first head south to meet the Merry Maidens a fascinating stone circle near Mousehole.
+We first head south to meet the Merry Maidens, a fascinating stone circle near Mousehole.
 We then travel inland to Chapel Carn Brea, an ancient burial chamber with a stunning view.
-After a lunch we are just a short journey away from Carn Euny ancient settlement.
+After lunch we travel to St Just to see Ballowall Barrow in its spectacular setting, with views out to the Isles of Scilly.

 Wednesday: Depart after a leisurely breakfast